IT Contract Negotiation

 Tip 5.
 Consider tricky clauses.

 IP and data security are not the only clauses that require special attention at IT contract negotiation.
-In fact, during many years in this domain, I came to a conclusion that support and maintenance terms somehow cause the most confusion.
+In fact, during many years in this domain, I came to the conclusion that support and maintenance terms somehow cause the most confusion.

-Usually, clients are secured with an up to 3-month service guarantee that requires a vendor to look after the product upon its launch, fix bugs and solve other problems with the system at no additional cost.
+Usually, clients are secured with an up to 3-month service guarantee that requires a vendor to look after the product upon its launch, fix bugs, and solve other problems with the system at no additional cost.
 This guarantee period may last for as long as 6 months in a production mode, for example, in healthcare when prompt update and consistency of a system is crucial.

 However, upon the completion of the guarantee period starts the support and maintenance period, usually on a fee-paid basis.
-In order to avoid misunderstanding in months after product launch, it’s important for a client to consider support and maintenance terms in advance.
+In order to avoid misunderstanding months after product launch, it’s important for a client to consider support and maintenance terms in advance.
 Otherwise, clients risk getting the terms they are unhappy with: expensive 24/7 support or lack of thereof when it’s needed.